BenBeresfordJones/MGBC/README.md

 Please read on for a detailed over-view of each directory.
 More specific information can be found in the README files in the relevant directory.

+## `figures/`

+The _figures_ directory contains all the scripts needed to reproduce the figures for the manuscript.

 ## `src/`